iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covidsafe___1.12.0/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="au.gov.health.covidsafe 4 reviews"/>
 </p>

+> I7uui 8th is 4hi<br> :date: __2020-10-09 04:23:06__

+> It does what's expected.
+I have no loss of Bluetooth functions.
+Fitbit & earphones still run ok.
+It doesn't collect phone numbers, it collects & stores another phone's bt id number, only if near for 15mins.
+Those numbrs tell you nothing, even if you could see them.
+The remotely held database dept. knows the registered phone numbers... only if you d/load your BT id collection, only if you are diagnosed with CV-19.
+Dislike: Notification uses too much bar space.
+Wld prfr coloured dot on the icon.<br> :date: __2020-10-08 02:28:46__

+> Had no issues with this app EXCEPT that only 25% of the population uses it so what is the point.
+Probably should have been pushed out to all active mobiles by the Govt, like bushfire warning and the like.
+Have now uninstalled it as do not come into contact with many people these days and my location has no active cases.<br> :date: __2020-10-07 13:28:13__

+> STRUCTUREDOOIOZSAQWWWW<br> :date: __2020-10-05 04:30:43__

 > This app has no effect on any aspect of your life unless you come into contact with someone else who has the app AND also has a positive test for COVID. all the scare-mongering about it comes from morons.<br> :date: __2020-10-02 13:06:27__